A Welsh Tradition

 1978 Concert at the Lecture Theatre, University Hospital of Wales, Cardiff.
 Conductor George Mumford, accompanist Mildred Mumford.

-The Opening of the Royal Mint LLantrisant December 1968
+Royal Mint LLantrisant Opening 1968

 We have performed before Royalty on a number of occasions.
 One of the most memorable and notable being the honour of performing at the opening ceremony of the Royal Mint, Llantrisant on 17 December 1968.
 The choir performed the National Anthem following the unveiling of a plague to mark the opening by Her Majesty the Queen, accompanied by the Duke of Edinburgh and the Prince of Wales.